coder/code-server/docs/FAQ.md

 requests made from extensions etc. To proxy requests from your browser you need to configure your browser separately.
 Browser requests would cover exploring the extension marketplace.

+## Does code-server have any security login validation?

+code-server only supports a single password and limits logins to two per minute plus twelve per hour.

 ## Enterprise